Blackboard and Moodle are

 My Freshman Year: What a Professor Learned by Becoming a Student by Rebekah Nathan (Cornell University Press, 2005)

-All first year freshmen in the traditional programs are required to take this one-hour credit course which focuses on three outcomes: 1) students making a successful transition from high school to college; 2) students becoming lifelong learners; and 3) students understanding what it means to be a Christian leader.
+All first year students are required to take this one-hour credit course which focuses on three outcomes: 1) students making a successful transition from high school to college; 2) students becoming lifelong learners; and 3) students understanding what it means to be a Christian leader.
 This course is led by a variety of faculty and staff who each have a passion for learning, a passion for students, and a passion for teaching leadership.
 No more than 16 students are allowed into any one section.

 As a part of the Life & Leadership course, all freshmen are required to attend the Monday Seminar series, held at the same time as their Life & Leadership classes.
 Each week a speaker addresses an issue or concern that will help our students make the transition from high school to college – and become a lifelong learner.
-Topics this past year included What it Means to Learn at a Lutheran University, Financial Well Being, Islamic Culture, What to Know about Drinking, Suicide Prevention, Healthy Eating Decisions, Dating and Sexuality, and Stress & Depression.
+Topics this past year included What it Means to Learn at a Lutheran University, Bystander Intervention, Discovering Your Passion/Vocation, What to Know about Drinking, Suicide Prevention, Healthy Eating Decisions, Dating and Sexuality, and Stress & Depression.

-As a part of the Week of Welcome, (held prior to the start of classes) all freshmen are involved in a service project which is sponsored by Concordia’s Service-Learning and Student Affairs.
+As a part of the Week of Welcome, (held prior to the start of classes) all freshmen are involved in a service project which is sponsored by Concordia’s Service-Learning and Student Services.
 Engaging in service to the community is one of the ways we practice our mission of developing Christian leaders.
-Past projects have included clean up at Emma Long Park in which over 200 students painted benches, picked up garbage, repaired trails, built a berm, refreshed sand volleyball pits, cleared away brush, and rebuilt the shoreline.
-This partnership with Austin City Parks and Recreation has been a blessing to the city, saving them more than $10,000 each year.
+This year we will be partnering with our “neighbors”, non-profits along the RR 620 corridor, to help them with a variety of needs in their own ministries.
+Past projects have included clean up at Emma Long Parkand various other projects with the City of Austin.

-For Concordia University Texas, the common reading experience is about having students engage in an academic process from the first day they step on campus.
+For Concordia University Texas, the common reading experience is about having new students engage in an academic process from the first day they step on campus.
 The common text is chosen to reflect different themes that are important to the University and the life of our students.
-After students read the book prior to coming to campus, they attend a symposium which highlights different aspects of the text, and then meet with a small group of students and an instructor who lead them through an in-depth discussion.
-The book is used as a reference during the fall Life & Leadership class, and forms the basis for different activities on campus throughout the semester.
+After students read the book prior to coming to campus, they attend a symposium which highlights different aspects of the text, and then meet.
+Throughout the semester, the themes of the book are woven into Service Learning projects, other coursework, and/or drama production in order to have a diversity of perspectives about the reading.
+The book is used as a reference during the fall Life & Leadership class and forms the basis for different activities on campus throughout the semester.

 2009 Common Reading: Saints at the River by Ron Rash